Seif-Mohammed/-simple-shell-program-in-C/README.md

 Process Management: The fork function is used to create child processes for command execution.
 Signal Handling: The signal function sets up a handler for SIGCHLD to log process terminations.
 File Handling: The termination function opens a file in append mode to log terminated child processes.

+Note:

+The program uses the deprecated gets function, which can lead to buffer overflows.
+It is recommended to use fgets or a similar safer alternative in production code.
+The logfile.txt must have appropriate permissions to be written by the shell program.